 If quantitative models are to provide useful policy insights, their results need to be trusted.
 First, researchers must establish that their model captures relevant features of the data or (ideally) can replicate the real-world response to a policy change.
-Second, they must provide credible estimates of the model's "deep," policy-invariant parameters.
-The increasing availability of new, large-scale sources of data in developing country cities provides an immense potential to validate and estimate these models in the contexts of quasi-natural experiments or, occasionally, through randomised interventions.
+Second, they must provide credible esti-

 The most basic form of model validation involves showing that key parametric relationships defined in the model capture the data features relevant to the question at hand.
 For example, if a model is used to simulate the impact of new transit infrastructure, then the relationship between commute times and behaviour posited by the model should provide a tight fit to the data.
 Ahlfeldt et al. (2015) and Monte, Redding, and Rossi-Hansberg (2018) show how the log-linear gravity equations for commuting and migration delivered by their models fit the data in Germany and the United States respectively.
+These models should address the coordination problems particularly salient in land markets of the developing world, where urban growth is typically haphazard, unorganised, and sprawling.

 Our trust in these models increases if they can replicate the response of cities to real-world policy changes.
 Heblich, Redding, and Sturm (2019) estimate a quantitative model using one year of data from historical London, and then feed in a sequence of new commute times induced by the expansion of the city's railway system over an eighty-year period.
 They find the model can replicate the gradual concentration of employment in the city centre despite not being targeted in estimation.
-Tsivanidis (2019) shows that in a wide class of gravity models, the impact of changing transit infrastructure on equilibrium outcomes, such as population or house prices, is summarised solely by its effect on modeldefined measures of accessibility.
+Tsivanidis (2019) shows that in a wide class of gravity models, the impact of changing transit infrastructure on equilibrium outcomes, such as population or house prices, is summarised solely by its effect on model-defined measures of accessibility.
 These models predict these relationships to be log linear.
 Using the variation in accessibility provided by the construction of Bogotá's BRT, he shows this is precisely what occurs in the data.
 Future work should leverage the increasingly available high-frequency data discussed below to incorporate pre-analysis plans into structural work.
 If researchers can show that quantitative models accurately predict the effects of new infrastructure or other policy interventions they have yet to see, these models' insights will become yet more believable.